sfox14/pynq-ekf/README.md

     * `python`: Code for generating `gps_data.csv` and `params.dat`
     * `tiny-ekf`: An adapted version of TinyEKF for our generated GPS dataset.
 Used to benchmark performance.

-## 7. Known Issues:

-* There is a memory issue with the HW-SW design's Python wrapper.
-To get correct outputs, the OS cache needs to be flushed each iteration.
-The cause of this problem is still unknown.

 ## 8. References:

 * [Kalman Filter Notes and Slides](http://ais.informatik.uni-freiburg.de/teaching/ws13/mapping/) - Online lectures and notes given on EKF by Cyril Stachniss (Albert-Ludwigs-Universität Freiburg).